The 10 Best Things about Being a Single Parent

 Feel free to add any of your best things in the comments section below.

 1. You Can Have Complete Control Of How Your Children Are Raised

 I cannot count the amount of times I’ve heard married friends moan about their other halves using different parenting approaches to them.
 This would drive me mad if I had to watch someone parenting my child completely different to me day in, day out, and I imagine it must be so confusing for the child!

-Whilst Chunk's father is now back in his life after 3 years, I try hard to encourage him to use the same approaches as me during the days he sees Chunk but those few times he deviates I really see how frustrating it must be for dual parents and it makes me thankful that I don't have that daily stress in my home.
+Whilst my son’s father is now back in his life after 3 years, I try hard to encourage him to use the same approaches as me during the days he sees my son, but those few times he deviates I really see how frustrating it must be for dual parents and it makes me thankful that I don’t have that daily stress in my home.

 Other single parents said: “The best thing is knowing you are ultimately in control of the way your children are raised.
 My ex shouts a lot, doesn’t have much in the way of patience so I’m happy it’s just me that the kids look up to the majority of the time.”